Orchestration Cluster authorization

 Resource access

-Within components, users need additional permissions for specific resources, e.g.:
+Within components, users need additional permissions for specific resources, for example:

 API access

-When implementing your own integrations (e.g., using a Camunda client), you should consider the following:
+When implementing your own integrations (for example, using a Camunda client), you should consider the following:

 - Job workers: Resource type